Improving website credibility: How to upgrade the usual trust boosters

-“The idea here is to take an objection that you know your audience already has, and rather than trying to bust it yourself, letting someone else bust it for you.”
+The key is to take an objection that you know your audience has and let someone who represents your ideal prospect bust it for you.

 Finally, you want to be intentional and strategic with the testimonials and authority figures you choose to feature on your website.

-“You want to make sure that the people who you put on your page accurately reflect the people who you want to attract,” Andrew said.
+You want to make sure that the people who you put on your page accurately reflect the people you want to attract.

 Even if you’re featuring impressive companies, there is a bit more you can do here.
 To improve, you should:

 Let’s look again at an example from Lattice.

 One of Lattice’s main claims is that they are going to help drive employee performance and engagement throughout their customer’s organization.